What is My Aged Care?

-If you've been assessed and approved for funding, you'll receive a letter from My Aged Care outlining your support plan and the services you are eligible to receive including your referral code.
+If you've been assessed and approved for funding, you'll receive a letter from My Aged Care outlining your support plan, including your referral code.
 The referral code is linked to the type of service you are eligible for and helps your chosen provider access your information and manage your referral.

-Whether you're just exploring care options, or you want to organise an assessment for government funding support, My Aged Care is the place to start your search to find the support and help you need.
+Whether you're just exploring care options, or you want to organise an assessment for government funded aged care services, My Aged Care is the place to start your search to find the support and help you need.